comunica/Article-ISWC2023-SolidQuery/content/approach.md

 \end{array}
 $$

-Since the `solid:instanceContainer` links to LDP containers,
+Since `solid:instanceContainer` links to LDP containers,
 $$\sigma_{\text{SolidTypeIndex}}$$ should be disjunctively combined with $$\sigma_{\text{LdpContainer}}$$.

 In this formalization, we consider $$\phi(B, c)$$ a filtering predicate function for determining which classes are considered within the type index.